Automorphisms and isogeny graphs of abelian varieties, with applications to the superspecial Richelot isogeny graph: Introduction

+We then narrow our focus to the Richelot isogeny graph: that is, the case \(g = 2\) and \(\ell = 2\).
 We recall Bolza's classification of automorphism groups of genus-2 Jacobians in~\S\ref{sec:ppas}, and apply it in the context of Richelot isogeny graphs (extending the results of Katsura and Takashima~\cite{2020/Katsura--Takashima}).
-This allows us to prove that the Jacobian subgraph of the Richelot isogeny graph is connected and aperiodic, and to bound its diameter relative to the diameter of the entire superspecial graph.
+In~\S\ref{sec:random-Richelot} we specialize our general results to \(g = 2\) and \(\ell = 2\), and give experimental data for diameters and second eigenvalues of superspecial Richelot isogeny graphs (and Jacobian subgraphs) for \(17 \le p \le 601\).
+This allows us to prove that the Jacobian subgraph of the Richelot isogeny graph is connected and aperiodic, and to bound its diameter relative to the diameter of the entire superspecial graph in~\S\ref{sec:connectivity}.

-Our results have an immediate impact on the security and efficiency arguments in~\cite{2018/Takashima}, \cite{2019/Flynn--Ti}, \cite{2020/Castryck--Decru--Smith}, and~\cite{2020/Costello--Smith}.
-For example, we can estimate the frequency which which elliptic products are encountered during random walks in the superspecial graph, which is essential for understanding the true efficiency of the attack in~\cite{2020/Costello--Smith}; and we can understand the stationary distribution for random walks restricted to the Jacobian subgraph (which were used in~\cite{2020/Castryck--Decru--Smith}).
+Our results have consequences for the security and efficiency arguments of the cryptographic algorithms described in~\cite{2018/Takashima}, \cite{2019/Flynn--Ti}, \cite{2020/Castryck--Decru--Smith}, and~\cite{2020/Costello--Smith}.
+For example, we can estimate the frequency with which elliptic products are encountered during random walks in the superspecial graph, which is essential for understanding the true efficiency of the attack in~\cite{2020/Costello--Smith}; and we can understand the stationary distribution for random walks restricted to the Jacobian subgraph (which were used in~\cite{2020/Castryck--Decru--Smith}).
+These cryptographic implications are further discussed in~\S\ref{sec:random-Richelot}.
 Our results also offer a concrete step towards a better understanding of the situation for general superspecial isogeny graphs---that is, in arbitrary dimension \(g\), and with \((\ell,\ldots,\ell)\)-isogenies for arbitrary primes~\(\ell\).